A functional language that combines

 # Complete tooling suite

-$ kit new my-project
+$ kit init my-project

-$ kit format src/*.kit
+$ kit check src/main.kit

 $ kit run src/main.kit